 9. Set the steering wheel to the straight ahead position.
 Turn the ignition key to the Lock position and remove the key from the lock.
 Remove the fuse from the relay and fuse box (see photo).

-10. Remove the knee pad and the anti-noise pad under the dashboard.
-To disable the driver side airbag, disconnect the yellow connector (CPA connector) at the base of the steering column (see photo).
-To deactivate the passenger side airbag, disconnect the yellow connector attached to the bracket to the right of the steering column.
+10. Remove the knee pad and the noise pad under the instrument panel.
+To disable the driver's side airbag, disconnect the yellow connector (CPA connector) at the base of the steering column (see photo).
+To disable the passenger side airbag, disconnect the yellow connector attached to the bracket to the right of the steering column.

 Turning on the system

-11. Connect sockets on a steering column and on an arm, to the right of a steering column.
+11. Connect the connectors on the steering column and on the bracket to the right of the steering column.